 On 21.
 November 2014 I gave a talk on “(Re-)producing National Borders in Everyday Life” at the workshop “Living in European Borderlands“, organized by the research project “Cross border residence.
 Identity experience and integration processes in the Greater Region (CB-RES)” at the University of Luxembourg in Walferdange.

 As it gives an English language insight into one very interesting strand of argument of my dissertation on the “The Everyday Reproduction of National Borders” (“Die alltägliche Reproduktion nationaler Grenzen“, UVK, 2014), I’d like to share it with you.
-You can either download the slides with extended notes as PDF or just read on.

 The underlying hypothesis of much of border studies seems to be that the formal opening of national borders should instantly lead to rich cross-border interactions.
 Still, empirical research shows how little of this is actually happening.
 The research question derived from this most of the times is: “Why is there so litte cross-border interaction, although the border has been opened?”